ChrisWhealy/porous_absorber/README.md

 If present, the underlying  air gap (***d***) can range in depth from zero to 500mm

+## Background

-This app was written as part of an on-going exercise in learning Rust and cross-compiling it to Web Assembly using [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/)
+This app is the reimplementation of an [Excel spreadsheet](http://whealy.com/acoustics/Porous.html) I wrote in 2004 and is part of an on-going exercise in learning Rust and cross-compiling it to Web Assembly using [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/)

 ## Calculations

 All the calculations used by this app are derived from the book "*Acoustic Absorbers and Diffusers.
 Theory, Design and Practice*" by Trevor Cox and Peter D'Antonio (First Edition)

-The graph is plotted using Beziér curves between each plot point.
-This has been done for its aesthetic appeal and does not imply that the actual absorption between the plot points follows the exact line drawn on the screen

 ## Online Version